Volleyball Centerline Violation

 In volleyball, the signal for a centerline violation or any illegal penetration into the opponent’s court is performed by both the first and second referees.
 The signal involves pointing to the centerline to indicate that a player has illegally crossed the boundary into their opponents’ court.

-- As Team A is rallying the ball over the net, Player 3 of Team B approaches the net in preparation to block but stops short of the net.
-The toes of Player 3's feet cross the centerline, but their heels remain behind it in their player space.
-Therefore, Player 3 is not guilty of a centerline violation, and play continues normally.
+- The toes of a player’s feet cross the centerline, but their heels remain behind it in their player space.
+The player is not guilty of a centerline violation, and play continues normally.

 Similar Violations to Centerline Violation

 What is a centerline violation in volleyball?

 In volleyball, a centerline violation occurs whenever a player illegally crosses their hands or feet over the centerline.
 Crossing one’s hands over the centerline is legal in most cases, except when it occurs before or during an opponent’s attack hit or when it interferes with the opposing team’s play.
 Fully crossing one or both feet over the centerline is an automatic centerline violation.